Global-Health-Engineering/pre-cleaning-system-design-for-HDPE-bottles/CAD/README.md

-# CAD
+# cad

-The CAD directory contains CAD files produced as a result of the design process.
+The `cad` directory contains CAD files produced as a result of the design process.
 Their names describe what part of the assembly they model.
 For more details on the subassemblies, refer to the technical documentation and to the design report.

-## files
+## file list

 - assembly_workbench.step
 - brush.step
 - complete_assembly.step